-(106) The Chair of the relevant School Board may exclude a student for a maximum of one study period where a student has:
+(110) The relevant Chair, School Board may exclude a student for a maximum of one study period where a student has:

 - a. failed compulsory professional experience or fieldwork requirements of the course; or - b. failed the same unit in their third attempt and has completed less than two-thirds of their course; or - c. not met any Specific Award Rules which provide for exclusion in circumstances not described above.